 4. Qualified Disabled and Working Individuals (QDWI) Program

-The QDWI program is specifically for people under 65 who:
+The QDWI program is a niche but valuable benefit for people under 65 who:

 • Have a disability